 Students may live in the International Residence Hall located on campus.
 Students live in single rooms and share a kitchen and bath on each floor.
 Other housing options include living in apartments near the campus.

 Admitted participants are required to register themselves in the temporary study abroad placeholder course, ARTSSCI 5797.
 Specific registration instructions will be provided in the nomination letter.

 Students may explore sample curricula on Hokkaido University's website.
 The sample HUSTEP curriculum can be found here and here.
 The JLCSP program consists of three types of courses: courses in Japanese language; courses in Japanese linguistics, culture, and society; and independent study in the students’ field of specialty including a final report.

 Students are strongly encouraged to review the credit transfer process in full and to discuss their overall academic goals with their academic advisor(s) beforehand.

-In order to be eligible to apply for this program, students must maintain a 3.0 cumulative GPA, have Junior rank, have completed one year of college level Japanese at Ohio State at the time of application, successfully complete Japanese 2231 prior to departure, and meet OIA's General Eligibility Requirements and Conditions for Participation.
+To be eligible to apply for this program, students must maintain a 3.0 cumulative GPA, have Junior rank, have completed one year of college-level Japanese at Ohio State at the time of application, complete Japanese 2231 before departure, and meet OIA's General Eligibility Requirements and Conditions for Participation.
 All students will also be required to participate in on-campus pre-departure orientations organized by the Office of International Affairs.

 Complete applications will include two letters of recommendation from recent instructors; the strong preference is for referees who can comment on an applicant's Japanese language abilities.
 The selection committee reserves the right to place applicants at the Japanese university that it feels is the most appropriate match for them.
 Nominated students will need to fill out additional documents for the host institution, by whom the final acceptance decision is made.
 Acceptance decisions generally follow in June or July.